What is swimmer's itch?

 What can be done to prevent or to reduce swimmer's itch?

-- Avoid swimming for long periods in shallow water
+- Avoid swimming for long periods of time in shallow water

 there is an onshore wind